 Over the past decade, the main campus has been expanded with new construction including an Engineering Technology Building, student center, residence hall, parking garage, improved library facility and significant ADA accessibility improvements.

-- More than 86% of students receive a form of financial aid.
+72 percent of FSU students receive some form of financial aid.

 Our cast (the name for a group of Falcons) soars at about 4,200 students.

 Home Among the Hills

 FSU's main campus is located in Fairmont, West Virginia, a friendly city of 19,000.
 The campus is home to the Frank and Jane Gabor West Virginia Folklife Center.
 FSU features a branch campus in Clarksburg, which is called the Gaston Caperton Center.
 The Robert C. Byrd National Aerospace Education Center, located in nearby Bridgeport, offers multiple programs in aviation.

 With a student to faculty ratio of 17:1 and an average class size of 22, FSU puts every student first.